FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-S2H.md

 A recipient of a notification email retrieves the file based on the security level specified.
 In some cases, the recipient clicks a link in the notification email to retrieve the file.
 In other words, the recipient must log in to ST Web Client or one of the {{< SecureTransport/companyname  >}} Email Plug-ins and the user logs in to {{< SecureTransport/componentshortname  >}} to retrieve the files.
 The notification email is from the email address specified in the **Email Contact** field of the user settings.
 If the email is not set, the If the security level allows, {{< SecureTransport/componentshortname  >}} enrolls the user, creating an account.

 You can use hardcoded values, expressions in the supported expression language, or a combination of both to complete the fields indicated by a vertical yellow bar.
-For more information about expressions, see <a href="../../../c_st_expressionlanguage" class="MCXref xref">Expression Language</a>.
+For more information about expressions, see [Expression Language](../../../c_st_expressionlanguage).

 The following table describes the System to Human options for a transfer site.